-10 emojis you didn’t know look very different depending on what phone you have
+10 emojis you send that might look very different on someone else's phone

-It’s World Emoji Day today, and in the spirit of celebrating how vital these new-age hieroglyphics are to just about everyone on earth, we’re taking a deeper look into the popular platform variations of everyone’s favorite Webdings replacement (#tbt).
+Earlier this week was World Emoji Day, and in the spirit of celebrating how vital these new-age hieroglyphics are to just about everyone on earth, we’re taking a deeper look into the popular platform variations of everyone’s favorite Webdings replacement (#tbt).

 As the owner of an IPhone, I wrongfully assumed that the emoji library I was using and abusing looked the same as everyone else’s.
 It wasn’t until I had helped a friend draft up a “witty response” to a romantic prospect that I noticed a significant difference in the design of her emojis as opposed to my own.
 With her Samsung Galaxy in hand, staring at what was supposed to be the go-to flirting emoji, I thought, “yikes, this smirking face is not cute.”